Scalar UDF Inlining

 USE HINT query hint.
 For example:

-SELECT L_SHIPDATE, O_SHIPPRIORITY, SUM (dbo.discount_price(L_EXTENDEDPRICE, L_DISCOUNT)) FROM LINEITEM, ORDERS WHERE O_ORDERKEY = L_ORDERKEY GROUP BY L_SHIPDATE, O_SHIPPRIORITY ORDER BY L_SHIPDATE OPTION (USE HINT('DISABLE_TSQL_SCALAR_UDF_INLINING'));
+SELECT L_SHIPDATE, O_SHIPPRIORITY, SUM (dbo.discount_price(L_EXTENDEDPRICE, L_DISCOUNT)) FROM LINEITEM INNER JOIN ORDERS ON O_ORDERKEY = L_ORDERKEY GROUP BY L_SHIPDATE, O_SHIPPRIORITY ORDER BY L_SHIPDATE OPTION (USE HINT('DISABLE_TSQL_SCALAR_UDF_INLINING'));

 USE HINT query hint takes precedence over the database scoped configuration or compatibility level setting.